Tina and sex

 This has been the clinical experience in Toronto as well but

 local research in this area has been lacking to date.
-To help

 Adapted from ‘Drugs in Partyland,’ Gay Men’s